 For me, getting to know the Wednesday morning food shelf volunteers is so rewarding.
 As a fundraiser, I know that your volunteers are the heart of your organization – and very often the face of it.
 Volunteers who smile, get into the spirit of holidays or special programs in the nonprofit, or just among themselves make an organization sing.
 IOCP Food Shelf volunteers are all different, but they all come to have fun.

 Favorite place to eat or visit in the area?

-Thank you to John and all our Employment Services volunteers!
+Thank you to Mary and all our administrative volunteers!